 - 1 Environmental Justice Effects) determined that tribal harvests would increase under Mitchell Act FEIS - 2 Alternative 6.
 As previously noted, the total number of juvenile steelhead released would be similar to - 3 releases for all Mitchell Act FEIS alternatives for the hatchery programs, but releases of Chinook Salmon - 4 would be higher than all Mitchell Act FEIS alternatives.
-For the Chinook Salmon programs that have - 5 higher production numbers than what was analyzed in the Mitchell Act FEIS alternatives, environmental - 6 justice effects may be slightly greater than analyzed in the Mitchell Act FEIS.
-Future climate change and - 7 development could possibly reduce the number of hatchery-origin salmon and steelhead available for - 8 harvest and distribution.
-Reductions in the number of fish available because of climate change and - 9 development may result in greater cumulative impacts than considered in Section 4.9, Environmental - 10 Justice. - 11 Under Alternative 3 and Alternative 4 of this EA, the number of adult salmon available for harvest or - distribution may be less than under Alternative 1 or Alternative 2 (Section 4.9, Environmental Justice). - 13 Further reductions in the number of fish available because of climate change and development may result - in cumulative impacts being greater than those considered in Section 4.9, Environmental Justice.
+For the Chinook Salmon programs that have - 5 higher production numbers than what was analyzed in the Mitchell Act FEIS alternatives, environmental - justice effects may be slightly greater than analyzed in the Mitchell Act FEIS.
+Future climate change and development could possibly reduce the number of hatchery-origin salmon and steelhead available for - development could possibly reduce the number of hatchery-origin salmon and steelhead available for harvest and distribution.
+Reductions in the number of fish available because of climate change and - 9 development may result in greater cumulative impacts than considered in Section 4.9, Environmental - 10 Justice. - 11 Under Alternative 3 and Alternative 4 of this EA, the number of adult salmon available for harvest or - distribution may be less than under Alternative 1 or Alternative 2 (Section 4.9, Environmental Justice). - 13 Further reductions in the number of fish available because of climate change and development may result - 14 in cumulative impacts being greater than those considered in Section 4.9, Environmental Justice.

-Agencies Consulted
+6 Agencies Consulted